 Another new phenomenon is an increasing number of programs that address particular movement learning, health, or rehabilitation needs that draw strongly on ideas and practices from the Feldenkrais Method, but also involve other modalities.
 These programs may make use of aspects of the Method and/or are designed and delivered with the active participation of Feldenkrais teachers.
 Some of these are now being studied.
 For example, the “Walk for Life” program developed by Feldenkrais trainer Ruthy Alon was the subject of one study showing a number of improvements in balance and gait as the result of a five-day workshop using this approach (Cook, LaRoche, Swartz, Hammond, and King 2014).
 The PLIÉ (Preventing Loss of Independence through Exercise) program, as an early intervention for dementia patients drew on ideas from the Feldenkrais Method as well as physical therapy, Tai Chi, and other practices.
-It was designed by a team at the Osher Center for Integrative Medicine at the University of California San Francisco (UCSF) with input from Feldenkrais Practitioners Evelene Wu and Jennifer Lee.
-Two papers have been published (Barnes et al 2012, Barnes et al 2015) and research is expanding into a second phase at new sites with larger numbers of participants.
+The initial protocol was written by Feldenkrais practitioner Eveline Wu along with senior investigators, and with input from Feldenkrais practitioner Jennifer Lee.
+Three papers have been published (Barnes et al 2012, Barnes et al 2015, Wu et al 2015) and research is expanding into a second phase at new sites with larger numbers of participants.

 Finally, Christina Schön-Ohlsson’s (2010) book Back to Oneself: Sensory-motor Learning Applied in Patients with Nonspecific Chronic Low Back Pain was published by the University of Gothenberg in Sweden.
 In her approach to sensory-motor learning, Schön-Ohlsson makes use of ideas and practices from the Feldenkrais Method, physical therapy and exercise, Motivational Interviewing, and other sources.
 The book contains the texts of her four studies, as well as support material about her approach and research methods.